Speaker McCarthy outlines GOP debt limit plan, Democrats pan demands as extreme

 House GOP debt limit proposal

-McCarthy, R-Calif, said the House would vote "in the coming weeks" on a bill that would raise the debt limit into an unspecified date 2024, reduce federal spending levels to those in place in 2022 and limit the growth of spending over the next 10 years to 1% annually.
+McCarthy, R-Calif., said the House would vote "in the coming weeks" on a bill that would raise the debt limit into an unspecified date in 2024, reduce federal spending levels to those in place in 2022, and limit the growth of spending over the next 10 years to 1% annually.
 He pledged the GOP bill would do this "without touching Social Security and Medicare" and ensured that veterans would be taken care of.

 House Republicans also plan to add work requirements for those adults without dependents who are enrolled in federal assistance programs like food stamps.
 "Incentives matter.
 And the incentives today are out of whack," McCarthy said.